tumaer/SciML/_sources/lecture/rnn.md

 Sequence to vector task (Source: {cite}`murphy2022`, Chapter 15)
 ```

-In its simplest form we can just use the final state of the RNN as the input to the classifier
+In its simplest form, we can just use the final state of the RNN as the input to the classifier

 $$
 p(y|x_{1:T}) = \text{Cat}(y| \text{softmax}(Wh_{T}))
 $$ (seq2vec_model)

-While this simple form can already produce good results,  the RNN principle can be extended further by allowing **information to flow in both directions**, i.e. we allow the hidden states to depend on past and future contexts.
-For this we have to use two basic RNN building blocks, to then assemble them into a **bidirectional RNN**.
+While this simple form can already produce good results,  the RNN principle can be extended further by allowing **information to flow in both directions**, i.e., we allow the hidden states to depend on past and future contexts.
+For this, we have to use two basic RNN building blocks to then assemble them into a **bidirectional RNN**.

 ```{figure} ../imgs/rnn/rnn_bidir.png
 ---